hackerlank/EasyDjango/README.md

-EasyDjango
+Djangofloor
 ==========

-EasyDjango helps you to quickly create Django applications that are also easy to deploy.
-To reach these goals, EasyDjango provides:
+Djangofloor helps you to quickly create Django applications that are also easy to deploy.
+To reach these goals, Djangofloor provides:

-  * an extension to the base Django's setting, allowing to split your configuration into several files (default values provided by EasyDjango, constants values for your project, deployement parameters, local values for development),
+  * an extension to the base Django's setting, allowing to split your configuration into several files (default values provided by Djangofloor, constants values for your project, deployement parameters, local values for development),
   * an unified signal dispatcher, using bi-directionnal websockets through Celery and Redis.
 You can call Python and Javascript signals from the Python or the Javascript side,
   * auto-configuration for a few widespread Django apps (Django-Debug-Toolbar, Django-Redis-Sessions, Django-Pipeline) if they are present,
   * a base template using the well-known Bootstrap3 (but of course you can use any other templates),